 Fact check: Does the StopCovid app contain a tracking device?

-On Tuesday, June 2, 2020, the StopCovid app appeared on the Apple Store and Google Play Store (Google).
-Designed by several companies such as Dassault Système, Capgemini, and ATHOS, and led by the French National Institute for Research in Computer Science and Control (Inria), StopCovid was approved bythe National Assembly and the Senate on May 28, 2020, with the aim of facilitating the tracking of Covid-19 patients and their potential contacts.
+On Tuesday, June 2, 2020, the StopCovid app was released on the Apple App Store and the Google Play Store (Google).
+Developed by several companies, including Dassault Systèmes, Capgemini, and ATHOS, and led by the French National Institute for Research in Computer Science and Control (INRIA), to facilitate the contact tracing of COVID-19 patients and their potential contacts, StopCovid was approved bythe National Assembly and the Senate on May 28, 2020.

 Florence Rodhain, University of Montpellier

-However, from its conception to its approval, the application has never been universally accepted, with its critics expressing particular concerns about the security of users' personal data.
+From its conception to its approval, however, the app has never been universally accepted, with critics expressing particular concerns about the security of users’ personal data.

-Did the designers of StopCovid put a "tracker" in the app?
+Did the developers of StopCovid include a "tracking feature" in the app?
 The answer is "yes," and that deserves an explanation.

-On May 15, 2020, Olivier Véran, Minister of Solidarity and Health, referred a draft decree on the "StopCovid" mobile app to the French Data Protection Authority (CNIL) for its opinion.
+On May 15, 2020, Olivier Véran, Minister of Solidarity and Health, referred a draft decree concerning the “StopCovid” mobile app to the National Commission on Informatics and Liberties (CNIL) for its opinion.

-Ten days later, the CNIL, which had to work urgently, issued an opinion on this application.
-In note 77 of this opinion, the CNIL expressed concern that the ministry planned to use a "Captcha" (an automated system that verifies that the application is being used by a natural person) and that this service would be provided by a third party.
-The commission was alarmed by the fact that "the use of this service is likely to result in the collection of personal data not provided for in the decree, data transfers outside the European Union, and read/write operations that would require the user's consent."
+Ten days later, the CNIL, which had to work under tight deadlines, issued an opinion on this application.
+In note 77 of this opinion, the CNIL expressed concern that the ministry plans to use a “Captcha” (an automated system designed to verify that the application is being used by a human user), and that this service would be provided by a third party.
+The commission is therefore alarmed by the fact that “the use of this service is likely to result in the collection of personal data not provided for in the decree, data transfers outside the European Union, as well as read/write operations that would require the user’s consent.”

 Lines of code

 On May 27, on Twitter, La Quadrature du Net revealed that the StopCovid app includes a Google tracking tool called reCAPTCHA.
-In its tweet, the association links to lines of code on the Inria website where the use of Google services is clearly visible.
+In its tweet, the organization linked to lines of code on the Inria website where the use of Google’s services can indeed be clearly seen.

-La Quadrature du Net is also concerned that, if this spyware remains in the application, the government will have failed to honor its commitments, despite the fact that Cédric O, Secretary of State for Digital Affairs, had emphasized the importance of the principle of "digital sovereignty" a few weeks earlier before the Senate.
+La Quadrature du Net is also concerned that, if this tracking feature remains in the app, the government would have failed to honor its commitments, even though Cédric O, the Secretary of State for Digital Affairs, had emphasized the importance of the principle of “digital sovereignty” just a few weeks earlier before the Senate.

 Cédric O, Secretary of State for Digital Affairs.